MUCK CITY HALL OF FAME

 From its humble beginnings in the early 1900’s to the present day, the Glades Community has grown in both size, stature and athletic dominance.
 Recognized as the fastest place on earth and home to over 70+ NFL players, 400+ collegiate athletes, and thousands of high school athletes throughout the years, it is doubtful that even the most optimistic of those who planted the foundational roots of this great community could have envisioned the successes it would bring.

-Intended to be an exhilarating museum and attraction, the Muck City Hall of Fame will pay tribute to the talents and triumphs of the Glades greatest legends.
+Upon completion with an estimated Fall 2024 opening date, the Muck City Hall of Fame will pay tribute to the talents and triumphs of the Glades greatest legends.
 Chronicled within the walls of the Hall of Fame will be the stories, circumstances, and memorabilia of play that bring to life words such as courage, dedication, vision, fair play, integrity and excellence.

 How the Muck City HOF Selection Process Works